pshchelo/edgetension/edgetension-doc.rst

 User manual for Python implementation
 -------------------------------------

-Prerequisites (vesrsion tested with is in parentheses):
+Prerequisites (version tested with is in parentheses):

 - Python (2.7.2)
 - NumPy (1.6.1)